PTsolvers/Galileo23-MC1-GPU/README.md

 ## Slot 4
 **OPTION 1**
 ### AD tools in Julia
+[Automatic differentiation](https://en.wikipedia.org/wiki/Automatic_differentiation) (AD) allows evaluating the gradients of functions specified by code.
+Using AD, the partial derivatives are evaluated by repeatedly applying the chain rule of differentiation to the sequence of elementary arithetic operations constituting a computer program.

+> Many constructs in computer programs aren't differentiable, for example, I/O calls or system calls.
+AD tools must handle such cases.

+Automatic differentiation is a key ingredient of [_differentiable programming_](https://en.wikipedia.org/wiki/Differentiable_programming), a programming paradigm enabling gradient-based optimisation of the parameters of an arbitrary computer program.

 Julia has a rich suport for differential programming.
-With the power of tools like Enzyme.jl it is possible to compute the derivatives of arbitrary Julia code, including the code targeting GPUs.
+With the power of tools like [Enzyme.jl](https://enzyme.mit.edu/julia/stable/) it is possible to automatically compute the derivatives of arbitrary Julia code, including the code targeting GPUs.

 ### JVP calculations
 One of the main building blocks in many optimization algorithms involves computing the jacobian-vector product (JVP).
 AD tools simplify evaluating JVPs by generating the code automatically given the target function.